louisChiffre/kurtosis/README.md

 # kurtosis

 This repository contains a collection of scripts used for [Variance](http://variance.ch/).
-Please find install instructions [here](install_instructions.md)
+It is based on the work of Julien Bourdaillet (julien.bourdaillet@lip6.fr) and Jean-Gabriel Ganascia (jean-gabriel.ganascia@lip6.fr) Please find install instructions [here](install_instructions.md)

 ## Tag Files
 example usage